ethanp/HIIM/readme.md

-### This app *is* already usable but does *not* have all the intended functionality described below
+### All functionality is complete

-After so much trying and failing to meditate, I thought to myself, "What if I could completely defeat the point of all this?"
+*Though it would be nice if there were a graph....*

-My problem is that I set a timer for 5 minutes, then I'll start trying to clear my mind, and then before I know it, I've become complete distracted, and I don't even realize until either I do realize, or the 5 minutes is up, whichever is first, which is usually (sadly) the latter.
+My problem with meditating is that I set a timer for 5 minutes, then I'll start trying to clear my mind, and then before I know it, I've become complete distracted, and I don't even realize until either I do realize, or the 5 minutes is up, whichever is first, which is usually (sadly) the latter.

 So I would like to make an app for that.